orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 <TabItem value="orkes">
 The Orkes Dashboard allows you to create secret key:value pairs via the UI.

-1. Login to your Orkes Cloud dashboard
+1. Login to your Orkes Cloud dashboard.
-2. Click "Workflow Definitions."
+2. Click "Workflow Definitions." or "Secrets" in the left navigation.
 3. Click the "Manage Secrets" button at the top of the page.

 Or you can simply navigate to the url `secrets` in your Orkes Cloud dashboard.